-Leo Franklin Twiggs is one of the most important artists currently working in South Carolina.
-He was born in St. Stephens, South Carolina, and received his undergraduate degree from Claflin University in nearby Orangeburg.
+Born in St. Stephens, South Carolina, Leo Frankin Twiggs received his undergraduate degree from Claflin University in nearby Orangeburg.
 Starting at Claflin in 1952, he studied under Arthur Rose, who had created the only art program available to African Americans in South Carolina that very year.
 Twiggs pursued further instruction at the Art Institute of Chicago and earned his master's degree from New York University, where he studied under acclaimed artist Hale Woodruff.
 Twiggs was later the first African American to receive his doctorate in Art Education from the University of Georgia.

 In 1964, Twiggs returned to Orangeburg to take up a teaching position at South Carolina State University, where he started the art department and was instrumental in opening and running the I. P. Stanback Museum and Planetarium on campus.
 At this time, he began to experiment with the ancient process of batik: a traditional African method for decorating fabric using dye and wax.
 Twiggs uses batik as a way to create varying colors and textures that he could not get with conventional painting.
 He often uses the dye as paint instead of the customary method of dipping the fabric in the dye.
 He describes it as “long and tedious process, but, like jazz, it embraces improvisation and contemplation, important elements in my creative efforts.”

-The first visual artist to receive the Elizabeth O’Neill Verner Award, Dr. Twiggs has had over seventy one-man shows and his work has received international recognition, with exhibitions held at the Studio Museum in Harlem, the American Crafts Museum, and in US Embassies in Rome, Dakar, and Togoland, among others.
+The first visual artist to receive the Elizabeth O’Neill Verner Award, Dr. Twiggs was presented with that same recognition in the category of lifetime achievement in 2017, and was also accorded the Order of the Palmetto, South Carolina's highest civilian honor.
+He has had over seventy one-man shows, and his work has received international recognition, with exhibitions held at the Studio Museum in Harlem, the American Crafts Museum, and in US Embassies in Rome, Dakar, and Togoland, among others.
 His work has been widely published in art textbooks and featured in several television documentaries.
-Twiggs lives and works in Orangeburg, where he serves as Distinguished Artist in Residence at Claflin University.